wescale/kubernetes-formation/Day-2/Pods/exercise-2/README.md

 ## Allow a pod to be scheduled to the prod environment.

-Create a yaml file containing the pod spec and a Production Taint Tolerance:
+Create a yaml file containing the pod spec and a Production Taint toleration:
 ```
 apiVersion: v1
 kind: Pod